Galway and Salthill Tramway

 History

-Commentators at the time of opening (1st October 1879) described the staff as being "arrayed in handsome uniforms".
-It seems however that these uniforms — no details of which are known — were relatively short lived, as all surviving photographs (ranging from the 1880's through to 1918) show horsecar staff wearing informal attire, i.e., jacket, shirt and tie, along with the fashionable headgear of the day, initially the bowler hat, and later on the flat cap.
-There is no evidence to suggest that any badges, including licences, were worn.
+These uniforms appear to have been short lived, as photographs taken from the mid 1880s onwards show tramcar crews wearing informal attire, i.e., jackets, shirts and ties, along with the fashionable headgear of the day, initially the bowler hat, and later on the flat cap.
+There is no evidence to suggest that any badges, including licence badges, were worn.

-The Galway and Salthill Tramway Company certainly employed the services of an inspector, though whether he wore a uniform or not remains unknown,
+The Galway and Salthill Tramway Company certainly employed the services of an inspector, though whether he wore a uniform or not remains unknown.

 Further reading